Sorrento Therapeutics, Inc. Re - GuruFocus.com

 Scilex Holding Company (Nasdaq: SCLX, "Scilex"), which is majority-owned by Sorrento, is not a debtor in Sorrento's chapter 11 case.
 Scilex is continuing to operate its business as usual, focusing on growing revenues, offering innovative, non-opioid pain management products, and developing meaningfully differentiated programs that address significant unmet needs and lead to better health outcomes for the millions of acute and chronic pain patients.

-Jackson Walker LLP and Latham & Watkins LLP are serving as legal counsel to Sorrento.
+Latham & Watkins LLP and Jackson Walker LLP are serving as legal counsel to Sorrento.
 M3 Partners is serving as restructuring advisor.

 About Sorrento Therapeutics, Inc.